Skip to main content

 ⏳ How Many Confirmations Are Needed?

-• 1 confirmation → transaction is usually visible
+• 1 confirmation → transaction is usually visible and partially confirmed

-• 3 confirmations → commonly considered secure
+• 3 confirmations → commonly considered secure for many transactions

 • 6 confirmations → widely considered fully confirmed